rnop/Alternative-and-Technical-Stock-Market-Prediction/README.md

 ## Monk3yStocks App - Predicting Stocks Using Alternative and Technical Data + ChatGPT Technical Analysis

-**UPDATE**: The app is updated and fully deployed on Azure App Services due to Heroku removing its free tier subscription.
-Note that Azure's free tier subscription has limited compute/day.

 Try out the web app: [https://monk3ystocks.azurewebsites.net/](https://monk3ystocksazureapp.azurewebsites.net/)

+**UPDATES**
+- 11/20/2023: Added ChatGPT functionality for technical analysis using OpenAI's API.
+Current model: gpt-turbo-3.5
+- 04/09/2023: Changed deployment to Azure App Services due to Heroku removing its free tier subscription.
+Note that Azure's free tier subscription has limited compute/day so app may not work with heavy users.

 ### App Preview - MSFT Stock with ML Signals and Technical Analysis by ChatGPT
 ![preview of monk3ystocks app showing MSFT chart with machine learning signals and analysis by ChatGPT](app_preview_img.png)